keboola/developers-docs/extend/generic-extractor/config/jobs/index.md

 ### Complex GET request
 Sometimes even the HTTP GET requests require complex parameters.
 Suppose the API endpoint `/users` requires the `filter` and `return` definitions.
-The API may describe the configuration in many different ways, e.g.:
+The API may describe the configuration in many different ways, for instance:

 |filter|name|example value|
 |---|---|---|